 The Team Name is the responsibility of the Team to determine.

-Team composition shall be in accordance with the latest requirements of their respective National Sports Organization.
+Team composition shall be in accordance with the latest requirements of their respective Provincial and National Sports Organization.

-Notwithstanding the above, teams formed to be playing in fair play tournaments will not have less than 9 players, except when authorized by the tournament hosts.
+13.3 Each Team shall appoint a Manager for the Team.
+Manager responsibilities are included in Schedule C.

-Teams shall develop an Emergency Response Plan, shall inspect equipment and facilities prior to use, and shall have at least one person trained in emergency first-aid.
+13.4 Teams shall develop an Emergency Action Plan, shall inspect equipment and facilities prior to use, and shall have at least one person trained in emergency first-aid.

-Teams shall arrange to borrow a first-aid kit from the Facilities and Equipment Officer during Team functions.
-When the kit is opened, it is to be exchanged for a fresh kit from the Facilities and Equipment Officer.
+13.5 Teams will be provided a first aid kit at the beginning of the season which is expected to be present at all team functions (e.g., practices, tournaments, team-building events, fundraising.
+During the season if supplies are in need of replenishment the Coaching Staff shall make contact with an Executive Committee Member for replenishment of the kit.

-Attending tournaments is the decision of individual teams.
+13.6 Attending tournaments is the decision of each individual Team.

-Funding for attending tournaments is the responsibility of the team.
+13.7 Funding for attending tournaments is the responsibility of the Team.

-Teams shall report earnings from fundraisers to the Club Treasurer.
+13.8 Each Team shall report earnings from fundraisers to the Club Treasurer.
 This is required to ensure lawful and accurate financial reporting to Government agencies.

-When holding lotteries for raising funds, teams shall coordinate lottery licenses through the Club Treasurer and Club Secretary.
+13.9 When holding lotteries for raising funds, the Team shall coordinate lottery licenses through the Club Treasurer and/or Club Secretary.

 All players must wear the assigned uniform at exhibitions and tournament play.
+Teams must also wear Club provided attire for external events such as fundraising events.

-All teams must run tryouts on an annual basis.

-The number of players and coaching staff on a team shall be in accordance with the respective Provincial Sports Organization general requirements.
+13.11 All teams must run tryouts on an annual basis in accordance with the Provincial Sports Organization club policies.

-Coaches shall apply to the Executive to call-up players.
+13.12 Coaches shall apply to the Executive to call-up players.
 Player call-ups are permitted on the condition that:

 It is an emergency situation.

 The Coach is keeping the called-up players’ best interest in mind.

 Coaches